Sid672/Rangoli/README.md

 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_1.PNG?raw=true)

-##  Set colour of background and pen
+##  Set background colour
-To set background colour `turtle.bgcolor("black")` is used, I choose black colour in background.The variable col is a list of different colours `col = ["red","orange","yellow","light green","blue","purple"]` from this list colour of turtle will change.
-Varible j is used to denote index value of col list, initial j = 0 means col[0] = red color. `pencolor()` is a function used to give color to the turtle `t.pencolor("purple")` , initial pen color of turtle (t) is purple.
+To set background colour `turtle.bgcolor("black")` is used, you can choose black colour in background.The col is a list of different colours `col = ["red","orange","yellow","light green","blue","purple"]` from the list colour of turtle will be changed. j is used to denote index value of col list, initial j = 0 means col[0] = red color. `pencolor()` is used to give color to the turtle `t.pencolor("purple")` , initial pen color of turtle (t) is purple.
 ```python
 #color of background
 turtle.bgcolor("black")